Root of unity quantum cluster algebras and discriminants

 Discriminants of number fields were defined by Dedekind in the 1870s.
 They have proven an invaluable tool in number theory, algebraic geometry, combinatorics, and orders in central simple algebras \cite{GKZ,Re,S}.
 In more recent years, new applications of discriminants have been found in the noncommutative setting.
 Bell, Ceken, Palmieri, Wang and Zhang used the discriminant as an invariant in determining the automorphism groups of certain polynomial identity algebras \cite{CPWZ1,CPWZ2} and to address the Zariski cancellation problem (when $A[t] \simeq B[t]$ implies $A \simeq B$) \cite{BZh}.
 Discriminant ideals are also intrinsically related to the representation theory of the corresponding noncommutative algebra \cite{BY}.

-In this paper we connect the subjects of cluster algebras, polynomial identity (PI) algebras and discriminants.
+In this paper we connect the subjects of cluster algebras, polynomial identity (PI) algebras and discriminants (we refer the reader to \cite[\S I.13-14 and Part III]{BG} and \cite[Ch.
+13]{MR} for an overview of PI algebras and their representation theory).
 We define the notion of root of unity quantum cluster algebra, show that these algebras are PI algebras, and construct a canonical large central subalgebra in each of them which is shown to be isomorphic to the underlying classical cluster algebra.
 These special central subalgebras can be viewed as far reaching generalizations of the De Concini--Kac--Procesi central subalgebras of big quantum groups \cite{DKP0,DKP}.
 We prove a theorem giving an explicit formula for the discriminant of a root of unity quantum cluster algebra, and apply it to compute the discriminants of the big quantum unipotent cells for all symmetrizable Kac--Moody algebras at roots of unity.